 - For most people to halt, or even regress heart disease you must get as close to this cholesterol profile:

 1. LDL must be less than 60 2.
-HDL must be higher than 60 3.
-Triglycerides must be lower than 60 4.
+HDL should be between 40- 70 (60 would be ideal, however, this is the hardest # to go up due to genetics.)
+3. Triglycerides should be lower than 60 (under 70 is ideal) 4.
 Vitamin D levels should be normalized to 50-70 ng/mL (60 ng/mL would be ideal) 5.
 LDL should be the large variety instead of small (you want to be pattern A)

 Action Plan- To halt plaque formation and heart disease